hahahahahaiyiwen/agent-conference/README.md

 Vite serves the UI at `http://localhost:5173` by default.
 Open it in a browser; the UI proxies calls to the API using the configured `VITE_API_BASE_URL`.

-### 3. Optional: serve frontend from the API

-To host everything from one origin, build the frontend and copy the output into the API's static files folder (for example `wwwroot`).
-Then update `Program.cs` to serve static files and map the SPA fallback.
-In that setup you can omit the `VITE_API_BASE_URL` because requests come from the same origin.

-### Troubleshooting

-- **CORS errors:** ensure the API has CORS enabled for the frontend origin when running separately.
-- **Missing Azure settings:** double-check the endpoint and deployment IDs in `appsettings.json`.
-- **Frontend cannot reach API:** confirm `VITE_API_BASE_URL` matches the API URL (schema + host + port).